filecoin-project/filecoin-docs/docs/networks/README.md

 # Networks

-This page contains information on the [networks available](#available-networks) for Filecoin, along with [performance criteria and maintenance guidelines](#network-performance).
+This page contains information on the [networks available](#available-networks) for Filecoin.

 ## Available networks